• Skip to content

 Positive relationship changes when children have disability, autism or other additional needs

-Raising a child with disability, autism or other additional needs can make your family stronger.
+Raising a child with disability, an autistic child or a child with other additional needs can make your family stronger.
 This might be because you share parenting responsibilities more and talk more with your partner.

-Raising a child with disability can also be an opportunity to learn from each other.
+Raising your child can also be a good way to learn from each other.
 For example, you and your partner might see your child’s needs differently, which is natural.
 This might mean you deal differently with your child’s behaviour and relate to them differently too.

 To have a strong parenting partnership, it’s important to talk with each other about your views and feelings.
-Sharing your feelings can help you feel good about your relationship.
-And when you make time for regular catch-ups on how you’re feeling, it can also help you work as a parenting team.
+Sharing your feelings regularly can help you feel good about your relationship.
+It can also help you work as a parenting team.

 Relationship challenges when children have disability, autism or other additional needs

-Caring for a child with disability, autism or other additional needs can bring new challenges and more pressures to your relationship.
+Caring for your child with disability, autistic child or child with other additional needs can bring new challenges and more pressures to your relationship.
 Working as a team to find solutions can help you to handle these challenges.

 Finances